Links

 2022-08-24

 First I have this amazing oral history of the production of certain aspects of the video game Red Alert 3.
 Specifically the story is about how this incredible cut scene, starring Tim Curry as a high camp Soviet general blasting off into space, came to be.
 It’s astonishingly detailed and manages to go far beyond “pretty funny clip”.
 It talks about how casting and producing these little fragments of video for video games works.
+It answers the question of how in on the joke various parties are.
+Finally, it’s a tribute to how much Tim Curry threw himself into the ridiculous brief.

 This is not the apocalypse you were looking for